cool2d/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 * Activity - 6 levels (LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS).

 ####Measurements
-Among the original 561 feature variables, I count only the entries that contain the string mean() or std().
+Among the original 561 feature variables, I extracted only the entries that contain the string mean() or std().
 The number of measurements I selected totals at 79.

 Class of these measurement variables: numeric.